noisebridge/noise-api/README.md

 API for Noisebridge
 ===================

-This is a very simple Python WSGI App that provides what should hopefully be a stable API for fun things in the Noisebridge space.
+This is a very simple Python WSGI App that provides a RESTful API for fun things in the Noisebridge space.

+In the Noisebridge tradition, it's not stable!
+It will, however try to break in as noisy a way as possible if things change.

 Using the API
 -------------